Spurs’ Assistant Becky Hammon Expected To Interview For Bucks’ Coaching Vacancy

 The San Antonio Spurs named Becky Hammon the head coach for their Summer League team last summer.
 Hammon helped guided the Spurs’ summer league team to a 3-2 record.
 It was her first stint at being a head coach of a men’s basketball team.

 Becky Hammon has been lauded with praise for how she has helped the perimeter games of the Spurs players.
 An NBA team would benefit from Becky Hammon’s keen understanding of how to play the game.
-Determination of what shots are good shots to take and creating a balanced offense is another strong suit of Becky Hammon, the head coach.
+Determination of what shots are good shots to take and creating a balanced offense is another strong suit of Becky Hammon.

 Becky Hammon getting an interview with the Milwaukee Bucks to be their head coach is the next domino to fall.
 Other NBA teams will take notes on how Becky Hammon’s interview with the Bucks goes.
-If it goes well as expected, Hammon will find herself a candidate for other NBA head coaching vacancies.
+If it goes as expected, Hammon will find herself a candidate for other NBA head coaching vacancies.

 It is the hope that Becky Hammon wows the Milwaukee Bucks’ front office with her vision of how she could help the team get over the hurdle of first-round playoff exits.
 If she does, Becky Hammon could become the first-ever woman head coach in the NBA.